aaniyajais/PRODIGY_WD_02/README.md

-create web page for stopwatch application using internal css and internal js.
+create web page for stopwatch application using  css and  js.